thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 5. At the **Deploy \<Cloud Template Name>** dialog, ensure that **Current Draft** for the **Cloud Template Version**.
 6. Select **\<Your Name> - Agnostic Deployment** from the list of existing deployments.
 7. Click **NEXT**.
-8. On the Deployment Inputs screen, at the **Select a Cloud for Machine 2** dropdown, select **env:azure**.
+8. On the **Deployment Inputs** screen, at the **Select a Cloud for Machine 2** dropdown, select **env:azure**.
 9. Click **NEXT**.
-10. On the Plan Screen, click **>** to see the changes that will take affect during the update to the existing deployment.
+10. On the **Plan** Screen, click **>** to see the changes that will take affect during the update to the existing deployment.

+> **Question:** Are the changes being made what you expected to happen?

 11. Click **DEPLOY**.

 You should automatically be taken to the Deployments screen where you can see the status of the deployment.
 Feel free to explore the deployment details.

-12. Using what you have learned so far, delete the **\<Your Name> - Agnostic Deployment** deployment.
+12. Once the deployment is complete, using what you have learned so far, delete the deployment.

 ### Exercise 7 - Comparing Different Versions of a Cloud Template

 In this exercise we will look at the tools available within Cloud Assembly to compare different versions of Cloud Templates.
 This is an important aspect of iterative development as it provides comparison and restore capabilities.

 1. Click **Design**.
+2. Click **Cloud Templates**.
-2. Open the Cloud Agnostic Cloud Template.
+3. Open the Cloud Template.
-3. Click **Version History**.
+4. Click **VERSION HISTORY**.

-On the Version History screen, you can see a list of the versions, and information about the versions, for the Cloud Template.
+On the **Version History** screen, you can see a list of the versions, and information about the versions, for the Cloud Template.
 From this list you can restore a previous Cloud Template, clone, download, and deploy a specific version of the Cloud Template.
 The Version History screen is also another location where you could release a specific version of a Cloud Template for consumption in Service Broker, which we will do later in the training.

 Now let's compare different versions of the Cloud Template!